ariebovenberg/whenever/docs/advanced.rst

 >>> dt.add(hours=5, minutes=30)

 However, sometimes you want to operate on these durations directly.
-For example, you might want to reuse a constant duration in multiple places, add 5 hours to it, or double it, for example.
+For example, you might want to reuse it in multiple places, add 5 hours to it, or double it, for example.
-For this, **whenever** provides a dedicated API.
-As with datetimes, it's designed to help you avoid common pitfalls.
+For this, **whenever** provides an API designed to help you avoid common pitfalls.

 Durations are created using the duration units provided.
 Here is a quick demo:

 >>> from whenever import years, months, days, hours, minutes
->>> # Precise time units create a TimeDelta
+>>> # Precise units create a TimeDelta
 >>> movie_runtime = hours(2) + minutes(9)
 TimeDelta(02:09:00)
 >>> movie_runtime.in_minutes()
 129.0
->>> movie_runtime / 1.2  # watch it at 1.2x speed
+>>> movie_runtime / 1.2  # what if we watch it at 1.2x speed?
 TimeDelta(01:47:30)
 ...
 >>> # Calendar units create a DateDelta